-- O I am setting out my funeral wishes in this booklet - O I have already set out my funeral wishes

-It is my wish that my funeral is in line with my religious/ spiritual beliefs and I will leave any instructions and wishes below:

-Many people find talking about this very difficult, but this process and expression of wishes helps your family and loved ones know what arrangements you would like.
+I am setting out my funeral wishes in this booklet I have already set out my funeral wishes Where is this document kept?
+(It is good to note that not all wills are accessed and read prior to a funeral) It is my wish that my funeral is in line with my religious/ spiritual beliefs and I will leave any instructions and wishes below: Many people find talking about this very difficult, but this process and expression of wishes helps your family and loved ones know what arrangements you would like.
 Knowing they are carrying out your wishes can provide great comfort at a time of grieving.